 Transfer of unused RNRB: the brought-forward allowance

-It is possible to transfer unused RNRB from more than one pre-deceased spouse or civil partner by adding together all of the brought-forward allowance percentages, but the total percentage is limited to 100%.
+It is possible to transfer unused RNRB from more than one pre-deceased spouse or civil partner by adding together percentage of unused RNRB from each of them, but the total percentage is limited to 100%.

-The total percentage is then multiplied by the residential enhancement at the date of the survivor’s death.
-Once calculated this is simply added to the survivor’s RNRB in determining their default allowance (IHTM46024).
+The total percentage is then multiplied by the residential enhancement at the date of the survivor’s death to determine the brought-forward allowance.
+Once calculated this is simply added to the residential enhancement at the survivor’s date of death to arrive at their default allowance.

 - when the earlier death took place,

 - how much that earlier estate was worth, as long as the taper threshold does not reduce the available allowance to nil, and

 - whether or not the estate included a residence.

 For deaths before 6 April 2017, as there was no RNRB at that time, none can have been used.
 The brought-forward amount will be 100% of the residential enhancement in force at the later death of the surviving spouse or civil partner.
-The only factor that might reduce the brought-forward amount is if the earlier estate value was greater than the £2,000,000 taper threshold, in which case the tapering provisions will apply (IHTA84/S8G(5)) (IHTM46023).
+The only factor that might reduce the brought-forward amount is if the earlier estate value was greater than the £2,000,000 taper threshold (IHTM46023), in which case the tapering provisions will apply (IHTA84/S8G(5)).
+Examples 1 and 2 at IHTM46044 show this.

 For deaths on or after 6 April 2017

-For deaths on or after 6 April 2017 , as RNRB was available it is possible that some or all of the available RNRB may have been used on the first death, reducing the unused amount which can be transferred.
+For deaths on or after 6 April 2017, as RNRB was available it is possible that some or all of the available RNRB may have been used on the first death, reducing the unused amount which can be transferred.
 Again, there is no minimum value an estate must have been worth, and there is no requirement that it included a residence.
-However, the value of the unused RNRB on the first death may be reduced by the tapering provisions if the taper threshold was exceeded, or by the value of any RNRB used if there was a residence in their estate that was closely inherited.
-The brought-forward amount takes these factors into account.
+However, the value of the unused RNRB on the first death may be reduced by the tapering provisions if the taper threshold was exceeded, or by the value of any RNRB used if there was a residence in the estate that was closely inherited.
+The brought-forward allowance takes these factors into account (see example 2 at IHTM46041).